 The lead agency certified an EIR, State Clearinghouse No. 2017111004, adopted a Mitigation Monitoring and Reporting Program (MMRP) for the whole of the Project (see Exhibit A, Attachment A-1), and remains responsible for ensuring that implementation of the mitigation measures occurs in accordance with its program.
-The Commission's action and authority as a responsible agency apply only to the mitigation measures listed in Table A-1 below.
-The full text of each mitigation measure, as set forth in the MMRP prepared by the CEQA lead agency and provided in Attachment A-1, is incorporated by reference in this Exhibit A. Any mitigation measures adopted by the Commission that differ substantially from those adopted by the lead agency are shown as follows:
+In addition, the lead agency prepared an EIR Addendum and approved it on September 20, 2022.
+The EIR Addendum address changes to the project after completing a 60 percent design of the ocean outfall.
+The addendum addressed that the changes do not require a Subsequent EIR because the environmental impacts of the changes remained similar.
+The Commission's action and authority as a responsible agency apply only to the mitigation measure, as set forth in the MMRP prepared by the CEQA lead agency and provided in Attachment A-1, is incorporated by reference in this Exhibit A. Any mitigation measures adopted by the Commission that differ substantially from those adopted by the lead agency are shown as follows: